Five themes proposed to achieve justice and sustainability for the Los Angeles River and its surrounding communities.

 A systematic approach to gathering and applying lessons from the past should be an integral part of any major undertaking.
 Such an approach creates a culture of learning, from which present and future generations can profit.

 Ensuring that "never again" is less a slogan and more a part of the city's DNA, both government and nongovernment forces and sources need to play a key role.
 Multistakeholderism is taking hold around the world in a variety of fora, such as the Extractive Industries Transparency Initiative (EITI, covering oil, gas and mining revenues) and the Kimberley Process Certification Scheme (addressing "blood diamonds").
 A multi-billion project in the City of Angels (indeed potentially tens of billions) should be no different.

 With a mission to "protect and enhance California's coast," the California Coastal Commission has staunchly protected the California coast from undue commercial real estate influence and possible negative impacts.
-While overly cautious at times, the Commission has protected the environment and the interests of coast users, not just the wealthy few.

 Compared to unregulated coastal development in Croatia or the Crimea (in the latter, private property to the water's edge, fenced to the water), California should be proud of having a regulatory body that ensures that human imprint and impact is kept to a minimum.

 Given the L.A.
 River's ecology, should there be a regulatory body to oversee the entire section of impacts from Mile 1 to Mile 51?
 Rivers don't live in silos and neither should public servants.